There are many details to consider when it comes to a wedding day look, from the veil down to the footwear.

 “Given the emotions and importance of the day, and also the fact that it’s going to be photographed, it’s very important to pick something that feels really special and unique to the bride,” explained Voorhees Means.
 “This is why I think we’ve seen this movement towards customization and personalized touches.”

-Voorhees Means also said that more and more brides are taking to Instagram to post special photos, both leading up to and during the big day.
+Voorhees Means also said that within the growing age of technology and smartphones, we see more and more brides taking to Instagram to post special photos, both leading up to and during the big day.
 Think images of wedding day heels posed next to invitations and rings or sentimental moments on the dance floor, all accompanied by customized couple hashtags in captions.
 Even celebrities like Hilary Duff and Zoe Kravitz posted moments like these to commemorate their weddings in 2019.

 While Voorhees Means says most brides will stick to traditional dress details like white and cream fabrics with lace accents, they’ll get a little more adventurous with their choice in footwear.
-Classic silhouettes with modern twists are set to be all the rage, as proposed on fall ’20 runways.
+Classic silhouettes like sleek pumps and streamlined sandals with modern twists are set to be all the rage, as proposed on fall ’20 runways.
 For example, Marchesa styled its gowns with structured lace sandals, while Danielle Frankel offered up tulle-accented heels and Lela Rose sent models down the catwalk in pointed-toe mules and strappy styles.

 “Ten years ago, it was probably unheard of to wear colored shoes under your dress, but that’s changing now,” Voorhees Means said.
-Pops of color can help show off your personality and are in line with current trends.
+Pops of color can help show off your personality and are in line with current trends especially as summer bears its head and fall shades start to fall into place as well.
 It was hard to miss Oscar de la Renta’s baby blue bridal gown and the lavender and turquoise gloves Vera Wang used as accessories for her presentation.

-Follow suit by opting for shoe styles in shades of purple and blue, or take a chance on 2020’s top seasonal colors, including hot pink and slime green.
+Follow suit by opting for shoe styles in shades of purple and blue, or take a chance on 2020’s top seasonal colors, including hot pink and bright slime green.
+Though they may not be conventional, this wedding shoe trend will be a look and a pop that will make your special occasion all the more memorable for yourself and your guests.

 All products featured have been independently selected and curated by our editorial team.
 If you buy something through our retail links, we may earn commission and the retailer may receive certain auditable data for accounting purposes.